-In addition, Clayton is a college town.
-There are a lot of students in Clayton attending college, and as a result Clayton provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Clayton is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Clayton enrolled in college, Clayton has a number of services, amenities and opportunities geared towards the needs and activities of students.

 The per capita income in Clayton in 2010 was $58,732, which is wealthy relative to Missouri and the nation.
 This equates to an annual income of $234,928 for a family of four.